 - Preference will be given to students who have not presented at a conference in the current academic year.

 - Preference will be given to students who have not made many conference presentations.

 - Evidence that students have ‘followed through’ on previous conference presentations, by publishing in the proceedings (if available) or elsewhere.

 - In cases of co-authorship, priority will normally be given to the principal author.

 Ideally, full funding will be awarded, i.e., sufficient to cover the least expensive airfare and accommodation, as well as conference registration and a per diem.
 In the event that only partial funding is available, students will be awarded a flat rate amount.

 Depending on availability of funding, subsidy for eligible expenses for summer institutes may be possible.
-To be eligible for department-level funding, students must apply for a tuition waiver from the appropriate organization (e.g. LSA) and for an Arts Graduate Student Travel (GST) Award from McGill.
+To be eligible for department-level funding, students must apply for a tuition waiver from the appropriate organization (e.g. LSA) and for other funding sources from McGill.
 Eligible expenses that may be covered or partially covered by the supervisor or department include travel and accommodation.
 Food expenses will not be covered.